List of Star Wars species (A–E): Devaronian

 Devaronians were one of the first species in the galaxy to develop interstellar travel, and the males of the species have been common sights in spaceports throughout the galaxy for thousands of years.
 A distinguishing physical feature of Devaronians are the devil-like horns emerging from the tops of their heads.
 Devaronian males are driven by an urge to wander, usually taking the first opportunity to move on from one place to another.
 As such, they are often found traveling the galaxy as tramp freighter captains and scouts.
 Female Devaronians, on the other hand, are content to remain in a single location, and, as such, raise the young and run the government of Devaron.
 The males send as much money as they can manage back to their home world to support their families, but otherwise hardly ever return once they have begun to travel the stars.
 The females are content with this arrangement, as they tend to view the restless males as disruptive to home life.

 One Devaronian, Kardue'sai'Malloc (going by the name of Labria) was seen smiling and seated at the bar in the cantina scene of A New Hope.
 He had one of the galaxy's highest bounties posted by the Rebel Alliance for his war crimes at the Devaronian city of Montellian Serat, and was eventually captured by Boba Fett.
 Unlike most Devaronian males, Labria had a rare mutation that gave him two sets of teeth, a normal male set and a female set that he could retract at will.
 Such mutants were prized as scouts, as they could travel afar and survive on food normally inedible to males.

 Another notable Devaronian is Vizago from the Star Wars television series, Rebels.
 Vizago is the captain of the Broken Horn.

 Dowutin

 Dowutins are an alien species featured in legends and other films.
 They have horns on their chins and have hooved feet.
 They are usually very large.
-Examples include: Grummgar the Hunter, who is seen in Maz Kanata’s castle in The Force Awakens, and the Ninth Sister, who is an Inquisitor featured in Star Wars comics.
+Examples include: Grummgar the Hunter, who is seen in Maz Kanata's castle in The Force Awakens, and the Ninth Sister, who is an Inquisitor featured in Star Wars comics and in the Star Wars: Jedi video game series.